bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

 `ChangeEventHandler`.
 A `ChangeEvent` always has a property named `target` that references the component that emitted the event.
 As you can see above, it’s possible to get the `target`'s new value using its `value` property.

+### event.target.value

+When an event occurs, such as a user typing in an input field, an `event` object is passed to the event handler function.
+This event object contains various properties and methods that provide information about the event.

+One such property is `target`, which is a reference to the DOM element that triggered the event.
+In the case of an input field, target would refer to the specific `<input>` element where the user is typing.

+The property `event.target.value` is particularly important when dealing with input fields.
+The value property here holds the current content of the input field.
+It represents what the user has entered or selected.
+When you access `event.target.value` in your event handler function, you’re essentially retrieving the latest input provided by the user.
+This is commonly used to update the state of the component with the new input value, ensuring that the component’s state is in sync with what the user is entering.
+In a TypeScript context, this process not only manages the state dynamically but also ensures type safety, making your code more robust and less prone to errors.

 ### TypeScript’s `Record` interface